nnja/practical_python/website/content/06_object_oriented_python/40_tracebacks.md

 ValueError: invalid literal for int() with base 10: 'a'
 ```

-We'll see that "Reached end of the program" was never printed out.
+We'll see that "End of the program." was never printed out.

 {{% notice warning %}}
 If we're running our Python code from a file, an uncaught exception will quit the program.
 Notice our program never reaches "End of the program."